-The Art and Science of Fundraising Videos: How Visual video marketing Drives Action
+The Art and Science of Fundraising Videos: How Visual Video marketing Drives Action

-5 Nonprofit Videos That Spark Action
+5 Captivating Nonprofit Videos That Spark Action

 80% of the highest-grossing campaigns on CauseVox have used video as part of their online fundraising campaign.
 In fact, 57% of people who watch nonprofit videos go on to make a donation.